 The Renewable Hydrogen Fuel Cell Collaborative (RHFCC) is dedicated to aiding in research and development to remove barriers to adoption and make hydrogen-powered, zero-emission vehicles a viable option in the Midwest region.

 The RHFCC operates out of The Energy Policy Center at Cleveland State University and is connected with research institutions and organizations across the country.
-The research community is working hard on a variety of projects to improve the prospects for fuel cells.
-A few of the notable projects include:
+The following are some of the research projects that we are working on to improve the prospects for fuel cells.